Docs MCP server

 </biel-button>

-Priority: When mcp-server-url is specified, it takes priority over the MCP URL provided by the API response.
+When specified, this URL takes priority over the MCP URL provided by the API response.

 Self-hosted option